wwwx3/KIBO-JAZA-RPC/README.md

-# 🌸 KIBO-JAZA-RPC 🌸
+#  KIBO-JAZA-RPC

-Training for the **6th Kibo (JAZA) Robot Programming Challenge (RPC)** 🚀✨ This repo is where I keep my modules, utils, and all the little steps of my journey ♡ so I won’t forget anything (Cuz im so forgetful lol) (´｡• ◡ •｡\`)
+Training for the **6th Kibo (JAZA) Robot Programming Challenge (RPC)** 🚀✨ This repo is where I keep my modules, utils, and all the little steps of my journey ♡ so I won’t forget anything  (´｡• ◡ •｡\`)

 ---

-## ✨ Overview
+##  Overview

 The **Kibo-RPC** is an international challenge hosted by **JAXA, NASA, ESA, CSA** where students control the **Astrobee robot** inside the ISS via andriod simulator. (´▽\`ʃ♡ƪ)